rutavshah/template-liberty/README.md

 In this sample application, you will create a Java cloud-native application using Liberty.
 This provides a starting point for creating Java web applications running on [Open Liberty](https://openliberty.io/).
 It contains no default application code, but comes with standard best practices, including a health check.

-This application exposes the following endpoints:
+This application exposes the following end points:

 * Health endpoint: `<host>:<port>/health`
 * Web content: `<host>:<port>/<contextRoot>`